 Primary Project, formerly known as Primary Mental Health Project, was developed in partnership with Children's Institute and the Rochester City School District in 1957.
 The idea for Primary Project was initiated by a district social worker and psychologist who, together with a researcher from Children's Institute, developed this flagship program to meet the needs of children experiencing school adjustment difficulties.
 The early rationale for the development of Primary Project was to provide a cost-effective preventive support service to young children experiencing mild school adjustment difficulties.
-In the early years, Primary Project was implemented in one elementary building in the Rochester City School District and expanded to as many as 27 schools and is currently in 21 schools.
+In the early years, Primary Project was implemented in one elementary building in the Rochester City School District and has since expanded to 21 elementary schools.
 Primary Project received numerous national awards and accolades attesting to its effective and efficient programming.
 It is listed on the National Registry of Evidence-Based Programs and Practices of the Substance Abuse and Mental Health Services Administration (SAMHSA).
 Among the many awards bestowed on Primary Project is the U.S. Surgeon General's Report on Mental Health (1999) recognizing it as one of five exemplary research-based prevention programs in the nation for enhancing children's mental health.